chanduujjina/IOStreamDemo/README.md

  <h3>What is serilzation?</h3>
   <h4>Steps to remember while doing Serilzation</h4>
  <ul>
-  <li>For is a relation :if Parent class is serilizable child class also serilzable implcitly></li>
+  <li>For is a relation :if Parent class implements serilizable interface child class also serilzable implcitly</li>
-  <li>Has relation:Both main and dependent class must Serilize.Then only we can achieve Serilzation</li>
+  <li>Has relation:Both main and dependent class must implements serilizable interface.Then only we can achieve Serilzation</li>
+  <li>Cannot Serilize static varible</li>
 </ul>

+<h3>How to prevent Singleton class from Serilization</h3>
+<h3>How customize Serilzation?</h3>
+ <h4>By the Externalization we can achive custom Serilzation</h4>